What are you looking for?

 Why it matters: Every student learns differently.
 Responsive teaching meets students where they are and supports them to reach their full potential.

-• icon Provided differentiated instruction professional development
+• Provided differentiated instruction professional development

-• icon Introduced flexible seating and learning spaces
+• Introduced flexible seating and learning spaces

 4.5 Service Learning Integration